 4. Gift a Cup of Coffee or Tea That Champions Social Causes

 No matter what's going on in the world, a warm cup of coffee or tea is sure to bring a smile to your loved one’s face.

 When you buy Change Please coffee, the organization supports people experiencing housing insecurity.
 Through training, employment, housing, and therapy support, Change Please is rehabilitating people and helping to end homelessness.

 If your partner prefers tea, Tea People helps you find delicious, award-winning teas while also supporting a social cause.
 Tea People uses 50% of all profits to support educational projects in tea-growing regions.

 Oxfam is one of many charities that allows you to give a gift to a community in honor of your loved one.
-Oxfam's services are designed to bring lasting change by providing goats, safe drinking water, or blankets to vulnerable communities.
+Oxfam's services are designed to bring lasting change by providing things like goats, safe drinking water, or blankets to vulnerable communities.
 These are unique and memorable gifts for people who are passionate about directly helping to end global poverty.